 About the Collection:

 For spring 2014, Christian Siriano drew upon his recent trip to Isla Mujeres, the “Island of Women,” off Mexico’s Yucatan Peninsula for inspiration.
-It is a modern yet authentic representation of the Mexican culture that is still appealing to women around the globe.
+It is a modern yet authentic representation of Mexican culture that is still appealing to women around the globe.
 The collection is a celebration of the female form as seen through a romantic lens to capture a refreshingly young vibe.

 The color palette and silhouettes of the collection evolved from the architecture and bright tropical colors of the residential buildings, the crafts and handmade textiles, and the Caribbean coast.
 The imagery behind a fusion of grass and palm-lined huts, the terribly picturesque color-blocked streets, and intricate stonework in the town created a base foundation for the clothing’s shapes.